Australian Theatre Festival

-The Australian Theatre Festival was a series of adaptations of Australian plays filmed by the ABC in 1979-80.
-Six plays were filmed in all at an estimated budget of $5,000 an episode.
+The Australian Theatre Festival was a series of adaptations of Australian plays filmed by the ABC in 1979-80 and first aired August 1980.
+Six plays were filmed first the first season at an estimated budget of $5,000 an episode.
 They aired on Sunday night opposite movies on the commercial channels.
+Six additional plays were filmed for season two.
 They were partly inspired by a government ruling that the ABC could keep any money it made selling projects overseas.

 The series was not a ratings success.